doomvox/raku-study/notes/meeting_2022sep25.md

         2.  get lizmat to include

-    4.  idea for a "raku hermit" blog, unofficial but technically useful
+    4.  idea for a "raku hermit" blog: unofficial but technically useful info

-<a id="orgb35b31a"></a>
+<a id="orgb341091"></a>

 ### weekly challenge